aws-samples/serverless-genai-food-analyzer-app/README.md

 ## Features overview

 - **Personalized product information**: Curious about what is in a product and if it is good for you?
-Just scan the barcode with the app for an explained list of ingredients/alergens and a personalized summary based on your preferences.
+Just scan the barcode with the app for an explained list of ingredients/allergens and a personalized summary based on your preferences, health goals, and dietary restrictions.
+The app provides direct allergen detection and quantitative nutritional analysis using data from Open Food Facts.

 - **Personalized recipe generator**: Capture a photo of the ingredients in your fridge, and the app will generate recipes based on your preferences using those ingredients.